 eHealth Ontario actively engages new information technology (IT) to improve both quality and access to health care for the people of Ontario.
 We are enabling doctors and clinicians to talk to one another and share patient information electronically.

 Paper records are a thing of the past.
 Today, doctors are creating electronic health records (EHRs) for their patients that contain all their medical information, including X-rays, test results, ultrasounds and other important data.
 It’s really no different than the way we use our mobile phones or our home computers to save and store information, send emails and share pictures and videos.

 eHealth Ontario is funded by the Ministry of Health and Long-Term Care.
-We also partner with the private sector to deliver electronic health care solutions which support regional planning authorities and private sector vendors who have the expertise to develop information technology (IT) solutions.
+We also work with the private sector to deliver electronic health care solutions which support regional planning authorities and private sector vendors who have the expertise to develop information technology (IT) solutions.

 Our goal today is to enable systems to talk to each other in order to get secure, accurate and comprehensive patient information into the hands of health care providers as quickly as possible.
-We must leverage the best of regional integration hubs and develop ways for them to seamlessly and securely share information.
+We must leverage the best of regional hubs and develop ways for them to seamlessly and securely share information.